 If your pet dog is too young or old, try to avoid long training sessions.
 Try to keep a single training session for no longer than 30 minutes.
 For any other activity or workout session, it is better to prefer quality over quantity.
 Even if your training session is 15 minutes long, try to make the most out of it by experimenting with different training pace and levels.
 It doesn’t matter if your training session is long or short as long as you maintain consistency and punctuality.
 With time and experience, you can gradually extend the duration of your training session.

-2. Don’t train in a place or location
+2. Don’t Train in a Single Place or Location

 A lot of dogs, especially young ones respond differently in different environments.
 Some dogs prefer training indoors while some dogs like getting trained outdoors.
 In fact, many training experts recommend dog owners to keep changing the location of their training sessions.
 If a dog learns to respond to a certain command indoors, then it is most likely that they will not respond to the same command outdoors and vice versa.
 Therefore, in order to avoid this problem, it is better to train your dogs in different places and locations.
 This will help your dog to focus more on your voice and body language instead of a particular area or spot of practice.